rol1510/easy-min-max/README.md

 # min-max-macros
-`no_std` crate for macros to get the minimum and maximum.
+`no_std` crate with macros to get the minimum and maximum.

 ## Install
 ```toml